Giving with Heart and Purpose

 This is beneficial for a few reasons:

-1. Making QCDs can draw down the balance of your qualified account, making future RMD amounts smaller.
+Making QCDs can draw down the balance of your qualified account, reducing future RMD amounts.
 If RMDs and their tax consequences have been a concern, this could be helpful.

 If you are married, each person can give up to $100,000, making a household limit of $200,000 per year.
 This is potentially a larger tax benefit than what you might receive if you donated stock directly from a brokerage account or gave cash from a checking or savings account.
 Asset and cash gifts can be subject to deductibility limitations based on your AGI, while the QCD bypasses your 1040 entirely, holistically reducing your taxable income, regardless of your AGI.